 Purpose: Provide a private way to share feelings and track moods.

-- Assemble index cards labeled with simple emotions and associated faces.
+- Assemble index cards labeled with simple emotions and facial expressions.

-- Teach the child to choose one card before school and one after school.
+- Teach the child to select one card before and one after school.

-- Collect cards in a special box for weekly reflection sessions.
+- Collect cards in a decorated box for weekly reflection sessions.

-- Cost/Availability: Under $10 for index cards and a decorated box.
+- Cost/Availability: Under $10 for index cards and a box

-- Insider Tip: Add a small sticker reward for each week with consistent check-ins to reinforce the habit.
+- Insider Tip: Offer a small sticker reward for consistent check-ins to reinforce the habit.

 Purpose: Create a distraction-free space that signals focused work time.